OpenSlides/OpenSlides/proxy/README.md

 Importantly, port 80 on the host must be forwarded to port 8001 on which caddy will answer the ACME-challenge during certificate retrieval.

-Alternatively a locally generated certificate can be used by executing `make-localhost-cert.sh` before building the docker image (!) and setting `ENABLE_LOCAL_HTTPS=1`.
-This is mostly for dev setup purposes and is not useful for a public domain as the cert is not issued by a trusted CA and therefore not trusted by browsers.
+Alternatively a locally generated certificate can be used by setting `ENABLE_LOCAL_HTTPS=1 HTTPS_CERT_FILE=path/to/crt HTTPS_CERT_FILE=path/to/key` and providing cert and key files at the specified location.
+This is mostly for dev and testing setups and is not useful for a public domain as the cert is not issued by a trusted CA and therefore not trusted by browsers.
 If set, this overrules `ENABLE_AUTO_HTTPS`.